devcontainers/devcontainers.github.io/_implementors/features.md

 ### <a href="#option-resolution" name="option-resolution" class="anchor"> Option Resolution </a>

-A Feature's 'options' - specified as the value of a single Feature key/value pair in the user's `devcontainer.json` - are passed to the Feature as environment variables.
+A Feature's `options` - specified as the value of a single Feature key/value pair in the user's `devcontainer.json` - are passed to the Feature as environment variables.

 A supporting tool will parse the `options` object provided by the user.
 If a value is provided for a Feature, it will be emitted to a file named `devcontainer-features.env` following the format `<OPTION_NAME>=<value>`.

-To ensure a option that is valid as an environment variable, the follow substitutions are performed.
+To ensure a option that is valid as an environment variable, the follow substitutions are performed:

 ```javascript
 (str: string) => str